Donegal | |

 Local Council: | County Donegal |

 Donegal is a parliamentary constituency which has been represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, since the 2016 general election.
-The constituency elects 5 deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).
+The constituency elects five deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).

 It covers County Donegal with the exception of nine southern electoral divisions which are part of the neighbouring Sligo–Leitrim constituency.

-The Donegal constituency was abolished by the Electoral (Revision of Constituencies) Act 1935, with effect from the 1937 general election.
-It was replaced by two new constituencies: the 4-seat Donegal East and the 3-seat Donegal West.[2]
+Under the Electoral Act 1923, the constituency's boundaries remained unchanged, and were defined as "the administrative county of Donegal".
+However, its representation was increased from 6 to 8 seats.[3]
+It was abolished by the Electoral (Revision of Constituencies) Act 1935, with effect from the 1937 general election.
+It was replaced by two new constituencies: the 4-seat Donegal East and the 3-seat Donegal West.[4]

 The revived constituency was short-lived, as under the Electoral (Amendment) Act 1980, it was replaced by two new 3-seat constituencies, Donegal North-East and Donegal South-West.[6]

-In 2012 the Constituency Commission proposed that at the next general election, the constituencies of Donegal North-East and Donegal South-West should be replaced by a new constituency called Donegal.[5]
-The report proposed changes to the constituencies of Ireland so as to reduce the total number of TDs from 166 to 158.[6]
+In 2012 the Constituency Commission proposed that at the next general election, the constituencies of Donegal North-East and Donegal South-West should be replaced by a new constituency called Donegal.[7]
+The report proposed changes to the constituencies of Ireland so as to reduce the total number of TDs from 166 to 158.[8]
+The Donegal constituency was re-established by the Electoral (Amendment) (Dáil Constituencies) Act 2013, with effect from the 2016 general election.[9]

 The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:[10]